-Be the Host: A last great suggestion – throw that party yourself!
+Be the Host: A last great suggestion – throw that gathering yourself!
 There’s no need to be daunted.
 Allergic Living’s recipe section is filled with delicious allergy-friendly appetizers, mains, sides and dessert ideas.
-For a last-minute get-together, look no farther than the Party Bites list in our recipe section, including an allergy-friendly charcuterie board.
+For a last-minute get-together, look no farther than the Party Food list in our recipe section, including an allergy-friendly charcuterie board.
 Just so you can do simple, safe – and on-trend.

 I wish you and your family low-stress, highly enjoyable holidays.